Extra Hikes and Activities in Machu Picchu After the Tour

 Enjoy the strategic location of the Inca Citadel of Machu Picchu and the surrounding lush canyon from the different angled view points such as: Huayna Picchu Mountain, Sun Gate, Machu Picchu Mountain (not to be confused with the citadel itself), Llactapata Inca ruins, Putukusi Mountain and the Inca bridge section.

 Those who are doing the Inca Trail will see Machu Picchu for the first time from the Sun Gate, which is one of the highlights of why people choose the Inca Trail Trek.
 Those doing alternative treks arrive to Machu Picchu from Aguas Calientes.
 After the last day of your trek, you will stay a night in a hotel in Aguas Calientes and take the early bus the next morning to Machu Picchu to enjoy the sunrise.
+There are extra hikes to do to enjoy different vantage points.

 Check each EXTRA HIKES DETAILS like Huayna Picchu Mountain.